Tensor Memory: Fixed-Size Recurrent State for Long-Horizon Transformers

 Key Points

-- Designed to enhance occlusion-sensitive reasoning in video understanding.
+- Designed to enhance occlusion-sensitive reasoning capabilities.

 Article Content